y1chu/CustomFFLog/README.md

 # CustomFFLogs (WIP)
- Gives a visual representation of how our team is doing.
+ Gives a visual representation of how our team is doing in FFXIV raid.